Acumatica/Acuminator/docs/dev/CodingGuidelines/CodingGuidelines.md

 public LocalizableString MessageFormat { get; }
 ```

-`MessageFormat` can be set using an optional parameter when creating a new `DiagnosticDescriptor` instance:
+You can set the `MessageFormat` property by using an optional parameter during creation of a new `DiagnosticDescriptor` instance, as shown in the following code.

 ```C#
 public static DiagnosticDescriptor PX1027_ForbiddenFieldsInDacDeclaration { get; } =